Guide to Student Services at Ohlone College

 Ohlone College is a designated Smoke-Free College.

-These regulations apply to all properties and facilities owned or leased by the Ohlone Community College District.
+This procedure applies to all properties and facilities owned or leased by the Ohlone Community College District.

 The Associated Students of Ohlone College (ASOC) Student Identification Card is the valid Ohlone College student ID and proves eligibility for established student discount programs at theaters, symphonies, amusement parks, and many more locations.